Are you sure you want to remove this?

 Situated just 90km off the Tuscan shore of north west Italy and 170km south east of the French Côte d’Azur, Corsica is only a 2 hour flight away from the UK.
-A number of direct flights to Corsica are operated every Sunday during May through to September from Gatwick, Heathrow, Stansted, Manchester and Bristol to all of Corsica’s 4 airports; Bastia (north east), Figari (south), Ajaccio (west) and Calvi (north west).
+A number of direct flights to Corsica are operated during May through to September from Gatwick, Heathrow and Stansted to all of Corsica’s 4 airports; Bastia (north east), Figari (south), Ajaccio (west) and Calvi (north west).

 For those preferring a more leisurely journey, there are direct flights from a number of UK airports to Marseille and Nice from where it is just a short hop over to the island.